LegendOfDark/LegendOfDark/README.md

 - 👋 Hi, I’m @LegendOfDark or Ali
-- 👀 I'm interested in all things computer whether computer engineering or programming
+- 👀 I'm interested in all things engineering, programming and mechanical engineering
 - I like learning and working with all sorts of languages and I hope this github to be a gallery of some of my projects

 Hope you enjoy my art!!